With the safe and best heartworm prevention for dogs available today, no pet should ever have to endure this dreaded disease.

 The real health status of a dog is not always noticeable.
 If a dog “seems” healthy, consider whether they have had the benefits of an appropriate diet for most of their lives, have a history of few or no vaccines and medicines, spent most of their lives in a positive emotional environment, had plenty of exercise and rest, as well as the necessary exposure to build their immune system.

-I have to agree that giving year-round heartworm treatment for dogs in states where the year-round transmission does not occur is an injustice to both the animals being given medications they do not need, and to their owner’s wallets.
+I have to agree that giving year-round heartworm prevention for dogs in states where the year-round transmission does not occur is an injustice to both the animals being given medications they do not need, and to their owner’s wallets.

 Generally, a veterinarian opinion of a dog’s health provides more insights.

 You can prevent your dog from getting heartworms by using a heartworm preventative.
-When a dog has been successfully treated for heartworms, it is necessary to establish a heartworm prevention program to prevent future recurrence.
+When a dog has been successfully treated for heartworms, it is necessary to establish a heartworm prevention for dogs program to prevent future recurrence.

 Last update on 2020-07-06 / Affiliate links / Images from Amazon Product Advertising API